 I began expanding and training in mindfulness and realized the need for specialized care for the dying in the medical field.
 Speaking to nurses and health practitioners I felt the longing from these individuals for a better modality to deal with and embrace the hospice need in our society.

 My connections continue to grow with laypeople who want to learn and grow in serving palliative to end-of-life clients.
-It is a joy to serve the nurses and laypeople educating and mentoring them in their journey.
+It is a joy to serve anyone who desires to follow their heartbeat to serve those facing a life limiting physical condition.
 The heart space of every individual is a source of giving with compassion and love.
 I am honored to serve all in need.